nodite/dify-oapi2/docs/knowledge/knowledge-plan.md

 - **Tag Management** with binding and unbinding operations
 - **Batch Operations** with status monitoring and management
 - **Complete Integration** with existing dify-oapi2 architecture
+- **Documentation Consistency** with accurate API counts and complete example coverage

 The implementation will result in a robust, type-safe, well-tested, and highly performant Knowledge Base API module that seamlessly integrates with the existing dify-oapi2 architecture while providing comprehensive knowledge management capabilities for AI applications.
+All documentation inconsistencies will be resolved to ensure accurate API coverage and complete example availability.